aa32555/YDBCurl/README.md

 parameters are free text values passed by value (except timeout, which is an integer).
 The return value for extrinsic function is either a zero when the call succeeds; otherwise, it is not returned at all; instead, an M error trap is triggered.

-Therefore, the examples will not show use of calling the function as an extrinsic since the return value is useless.
+Once you get familiar with using the library, read the section on Error Handling below.

 ```
 libcurl.curl(.httpStatusCode,.httpOutput,"HTTP VERB","URL","PAYLOAD","mime/type",timeout,.output headers)